 Introduction

 Changes in the climate system are becoming increasingly apparent, as are the climate-related impacts on natural and human systems.
 Attribution is the process of evaluating the contribution of one or more causal factors to such observed changes or events.
-Typical questions addressed by the IPCC are for example: ‘To what degree is an observed change in global temperature induced by anthropogenic greenhouse gas and aerosol concentration changes or influenced by natural variability?’ or ‘What is the contribution of climate change to observed changes in crop yields that are also influenced by changes in agricultural management?’
-Changes in the occurrence and intensity of extreme events can also be attributed, addressing questions such as: ‘Have human greenhouse gas emissions increased the likelihood or intensity of an observed heat wave?’
+Typical questions addressed by the IPCC include: ‘To what extent is an observed change in global temperature induced by anthropogenic GHG and aerosol concentration changes, or influenced by natural variability?’ and ‘What is the contribution of climate change to observed changes in crop yields, which are also influenced by changes in agricultural management?’
+Changes in the occurrence and intensity of extreme events can also be attributed, addressing questions such as: ‘Have human GHG emissions increased the likelihood or intensity of an observed heat wave?’

 This Cross-Working Group Box briefly describes why attribution studies are important.
-It also describes some new developments in the methods used and provides recommendations for interpretation.
+It also describes some new developments in the methods used in those studies and provides recommendations for interpretation.